How can I prepare?

 Studying is likely to affect your personal finances.
 The money you receive and the way you get it may change.
-It is important to think about how you will pay for essentials like food, housing, and tuition fees, and course costs such as textbooks and other equipment.
+It is important to think about how you will pay for essentials like food, housing, tuition fees and course costs such as books and other equipment.

 The change in financial situation can be particularly difficult if you are a mature student who is used to earning a full-time wage, or if you have children or dependents that you support financially.
 You can find information about extra financial support you may be entitled to here.

 “I try to be sensible with my spending where possible – I always ensure I can afford to eat well and leave enough to treat myself from time to time.”